Italian Renaissance architecture: homes in Florence

 - One Suite with Kitchen.

-- One Attic bedroom with a bathroom, which then leads to the private terrace with a view of Brunelleschi’s Dome.
+- One Attic bedroom (with bathroom) from which access to the private terrace with a view of Brunelleschi’s Dome.

 It is a few steps from all the main monuments and places of interest, including Piazza del Duomo, Piazza Della Signoria, and the Uffizi Gallery, Basilica of Santa Croce.